SAP-archive/jam-collaboration-sample/README.md

 ### Webhooks WAR File Sample
 * WAR file is located here:
   * https://github.com/SAP/SAPJamSampleCode/tree/master/Webhooks/Java/SAPJamSampleWebhooksServer
-* WAR file for the "Webhooks - WAR file" tutorial in the "SAP Jam Developer Guide".
+* WAR file for the "Webhooks - Alias Users - WAR file" and "Webhooks - Groups - WAR file" tutorial in the "SAP Jam Developer Guide".
   * Requirements - An account on a SAP Jam instance and an associated SAP HANA Cloud Platform trial account.
 * This Java EE server implements a simple endpoint for SAP Jam Push Notifications to use as a callback URL.